Sierra Leone - Country Commercial Guide

 Franchising

-Franchising is not a common business practice in Sierra Leone and people are not familiar with the concept.
-The embassy is unaware of any U.S. firm franchise arrangements in the country.
-However, the GoSL has indicated that it would welcome U.S franchises in the country, especially well-known fast-food franchises.
+Franchising is not a common business practice in Sierra Leone.
+U.S. Embassy Freetown is unaware of any U.S. firm franchise arrangements in the country.
+However, the Government of Sierra Leone has indicated that it would welcome U.S. franchises in the country, especially well-known fast-food franchises.

 Direct Marketing

 Direct marketing is an uncommon business practice in Sierra Leone.
-The lack of the necessary infrastructure such as an effective transportation system, a reliable postal service, unlimited internet penetration, sufficient electricity, and a reasonable level of literacy makes the practice challenging.
-However, radio, television, and newspaper advertisements and billboards are commonly used methods.
+The lack of the necessary infrastructure, such as an effective transportation system, good road networks, a reliable postal service, sufficient internet penetration and access to reliable electricity, in combination with low literacy rates, makes the practice challenging.
+However, radio, television, newspaper advertisements, and billboards are commonly used methods.

 Joint Ventures/Licensing